 Much like Ethereum, Ripple is the name of both its platform (RippleNet) and its virtual currency (Ripple XRP).
-At the time of writing, XRP is the world’s fourth biggest cryptocurrency, and an attractively low price of just $0.31.
+At the time of writing, XRP is the world’s seventh biggest cryptocurrency, and an attractively low price of just $0.48.

 Ripple is already one of the most popular cryptocurrencies in the US but according to industry predictions, it could be set to become even more popular in the near future.
 The cryptocurrency analyst known as CryptoWhale has predicted that once the United States reaches a consensus on cryptocurrency regulations, demand for Ripple will surge.

 CryptoWhale said: “The only project in the entire market that is pushing for Crypto Regulations is XRP.
 They know that once these regulations are added, it will completely annihilate almost every other altcoin, and make XRP’s demand skyrocket.”

 Because RippleNet was designed to make it easier for banks and other businesses to send global payments in real-time, with XRP as a universal currency, Ripple is already well placed in the financial establishment.
 While some people have criticized the fact that it’s more centralized than offerings such as Bitcoin, this could be the very reason behind its success.
 As CryptoWhale points out, Ripple has been “quietly working with government agencies to ensure compliance” for years — and when US regulations are enforced, it’s going to be able to take full advantage.

 Read More: How To Buy Ripple in the USA

 Litecoin is a Bitcoin spin-off which was launched in 2011, making it one of the world’s earliest altcoins.
 Litecoin is the nineth biggest crypto in the world — and it’s one of the 5 most popular cryptocurrencies in the USA.